rccordell/f18rwda/assignments.md

 1. Earn "Satisfactory" on all class preparation assignments (reading responses and writing-in-progress drafts) save two, meaning you could miss up to two classes, earn "Unsatisfactory" on up to two class preparation submissions, or some combination of these conditions.
 2. Take no more than one information overload day during the semester.
 3. Exceed expectations regarding in-class device according to the [policies outlined in the device use rubric][4].
-4. Create a website following all requirements of the "A Domain of Your Own" assignment.
+4. Create a website following option 1 or 2 in the "A Domain of Your Own" assignment (and ideally option 1).
 5. Write at least 10 "Satisfactory" weekly blog entries over the course of the semester.
 As specified in the blogging assignment, you may not complete two blog posts for credit in the same week, and you cannot make up missed blog entries at the end of the semester.
 6. Complete at least 5/6 writing assignments and revise all 5 until you and your instructor agree they are "Satisfactory."